vliz-be-opsci/subyt-template-extension-specification/subyt.md

 This document describes the set of filters and functions these templating engines should implement to support text/turtle generation.

+## Known Implementations

+* [py-sema](https://github.com/vliz-be-opsci/py-sema) provides a python implementation that adds these extensions to jinja2

 ## About conformance testing

 In order for these various template-engines to provide and validate conformant implementations of these subyt-template extensions a formal language-neutral test-compliance-format has been designed.